sumanjs/suman/README.md

     *  skip/only also work like Mocha

 * <b> Freedom: Suman is not highly opinionated, but gives you powerful features</b>
-    *  Suman prefers standard core assert Node module (Suman has unopinionated assertions), but you can use any assertion lib that throws errors
+    *  Suman prefers the standard core assert Node module (Suman has unopinionated assertions), but like Mocha you can use any assertion lib that throws errors
     *  Callbacks, promises, async/await, generators and event-emitters/streams are supported in any test case or hook.